OpenImageIO

 OpenImageIO is an open source library for reading and writing images.
 Support for different image formats is realised through plugins.
 The project is distributed with a modified BSD license.

 History

-Project OpenImageIO started as ImageIO - an API that was part of Gelato, the renderer software developed by nVidia.
+Project OpenImageIO started as ImageIO - an API that is part of Gelato, renderer software developed by nVidia.
 Work on ImageIO started in 2002.
 In the same year the specification of the API and its header files was released under BSD license.
-In 2007, when the project Gelato was stopped, the development of ImageIO also ceased.
-After this Larry Gritz started a new project - OpenImageIO.
+In 2007, when Gelato was discontinued, the development of ImageIO also ceased.
+After this, Larry Gritz, Gelato's lead developer, started a new project, OpenImageIO.

 In April 2009 OpenImageIO was accepted into the Google Summer of Code program with four student slots.

-September 2009 marked the release of Cloudy with a Chance of Meatballs, the first full-length feature film in whose production OpenImageIO, alongside OpenShadingLanguage, has been used as the texturing engine.
+September 2009 marked the release of Cloudy with a Chance of Meatballs, the first full-length feature film in whose production OpenImageIO, alongside Open Shading Language, was used as the texturing engine.

 Applications

 OpenImageIO library comes with a few applications that demonstrate its features: